Free trade agreements of Israel: Under negotiations

 Israel is negotiating bilateral free trade agreements with the following countries and trade blocs:

 Bahrain

 First round of negotiations was made in 2022.

 China

 The negotiations between Israel and The People's Republic of China started at September 2016.
 Between 2016 and 2019 8 negotiation rounds were made, and the first direct talks were made in 2019.
 The FTA was supposed to be signed during 2023 as the agreement was finalized.
 No development since 2023.

-Costa Rica

-Memorandum of Understanding on negotiations for free trade agreement was signed on 29 March 2023 in Israel between the Minister of Foreign Trade of Costa Rica, Manuel Tovar and the Minister of Economy and Industry of Israel, Nir Barkat.
-The memorandum begins the start of negotiations for free trade agreement.

 Eurasian Economic Union

 The negotiations between Israel and the Eurasian Economic Union started in April 2018 after first discussions in November 2016.
 According to the Eurasian Economic Union the negotiation are at the six round to this date.
 As to the December 2021, almost 3 months before the Russian invasion of Ukraine, no development was made.

 Since 2022, as the Russian invasion of Ukraine continues and the integration of Iran with the EaEU the free trade agreement between Israel and the EaEU sees more obstacles.

 The Russian annexation and occupation of Crimea, and other Ukrainian territories in eastern Ukraine could lead to problems regarding rules of origin.
 Also the unrecognised territories Transnistria, Abkhazia and South Ossetia wish to join the EaEU.
 Israel doesn't recognise the three and sees them as integral part of Georgia and Moldova, countries which Israel also negotiating on free trade agreement.

 On 25 December 2023 the EaEU and Iran have sign free trade agreement and Iran shows aspirations for further integration as Iran applying to join the EaEU as observer state as it was sent on 27 May 2024.
 Since the application, Iran and the EaEU discussed the application and the EaEU informed Iran the process, only waiting for the response of the member states.

 Trade with the Islamic Republic of Iran is illegal by the Israeli law, Trading with the Enemy Ordinance - 1939 (Iran, Iraq, Syria, and Lebanon), and Enlargement of countries like Iran would make any free trade agreement between Israel and the EaEU less likeable.